kayceesrk/kayceesrk.github.io/_posts/2020-01-19-OCaml-Prolog-Jupyter.md

 collection of open source standards and software for interactive development.
 Jupyter supports a variety of languages.
 For OCaml, I used [akabe/ocaml-jupyter](https://github.com/akabe/ocaml-jupyter), an OCaml kernel for Jupyter notebooks.
-This uses `utop` in the backend and hence provides excellent interactive top-level support.
+This uses `utop`, an advanced OCaml top-level in the backend and hence provides excellent interactive top-level support.
 The situation for Prolog was not so great.
 Eventually, I zeroed in on [targodan/jupyter-swi-prolog](https://github.com/targodan/jupyter-swi-prolog) but ended up improving the solution a bit [kayceesrk/jupyter-swi-prolog](https://github.com/kayceesrk/jupyter-swi-prolog) (TODO KC: upstream fixes).
 Jupyter supports [mathjax](https://www.mathjax.org/), which allows typesetting LaTeX in the notebooks.
+This was great for writing the lectures on lambda calculus.

 ### RISE for slideshow

 Jupyter notebooks are webpages that mixes text and code.
-For lectures, I prefer slides that let's you focus on a particular topic.
+For lectures, I much prefer slides since they let you focus on a particular images, statement or an inference rule.
 While Jupyter allows the conversion of notebooks to slides *out-of-band*, [RISE](https://github.com/damianavila/RISE) is an Jupyter notebook extension that lets turn your Jupyter notebook into a slideshow.
 Adding RISE to the setup makes the Jupyter experience compatible with traditional slides based lectures.

 ## Course Distribution